12 Feb Best zero waste stores in London and beyond in the UK

 The bag is made by Freeset global, a Fair Trade certified organisation based in West Bengal which empower women previously trapped in India's sex trade.

 Plastic-Free Toothpaste & Bamboo Toothbrush

 Around 3.5 billion toothbrushes are sold worldwide, most of which end up languishing in landfill.
-Bamboo toothbrushes offer a natural zero waste alternative, this one comes with charcoal infused bristles.
+Bamboo toothbrushes offer a natural zero waste alternative.
+This bamboo toothbrush comes with charcoal infused bristles.

 Washable Makeup Remover

-Wet wipes have a devastating impact on the environment and even are responsible for 93% of sewer blockages in the UK!
+Wet and makeup wipes have a devastating impact on the environment and are even responsible for 93% of sewer blockages in the UK!
 These eco-friendly cleansing pads are a great replacement and are individually handmade in Devon.
-They can be washed and re-used over and over again.
+They can be washed and reused over and over again.

 Stainless Steel Lunch Box

 Extra large single layer lunch box with tough 304 stainless steel and steel side clasps for secure fastening.